arindum755/SmartACRemote/README.md

 This repository contains the code for an AC remote control using an ESP8266 microcontroller.
 It allows you to control an AC unit remotely through a web interface.

+## Advantage

+- There are numerous solutions available for Arduino or ESP8266 based SoCs, but many of them lack practicality as retail universal remotes.
+- An amplifier circuit has be implemented to enable control from any location within the room.
+- If you have concerns about proprietary code and foreign servers, this solution can be particularly useful.
+- The universal user interface (UI) is highly adaptable and can be customized to meet specific requirements.
+- It is a highly cost-effective and straightforward solution to construct.

 ### Hardware Requirements

 To use this code, you will need the following hardware: